-2. Each Party shall issue an advance ruling within 150 days after a request, provided that the requester has submitted all information that the Party requires, including, if the Party requests, a sample of the good for which the requester is seeking an advance ruling.
-In issuing an advance ruling, the Party shall take into account facts and circumstances the requester has provided.
+2. Each Party shall provide that its customs authority or other competent authority shall issue an advance ruling within 150 days after a request, provided that the requester has submitted all information that the Party requires, including, if the authority requests, a sample of the good for which the requester is seeking an advance ruling.
+In issuing an advance ruling, the authority shall take into account facts and circumstances the requester has provided.